Maine currently has no legislation pertaining to prior authorization.

 Twenty-eight states have legislation pertaining to PA, with pending legislation in West Virginia, Washington, New Jersey and New Hampshire.
 Many states still require the use of a standard, “universal” form for PA.
-While this is a step in the right direction, this legislation merely replaces existing forms, rather than improving the paper process.
+While this is a step in the right direction, the legislation merely replaces existing forms, rather than improving the PA process.
 More states should consider implementing legislation that favors the use of an electronic standard, with particular emphasis on the existing NCPDP SCRIPT Standard.

 The integration of ePA within EHR systems is potentially transformative to providers and their staff by providing decision support at the point of prescribing and a method for completing PA in workflow.
 Realizing this potential is largely dependent on vendors supporting retrospective, prospective and all-payer capabilities.

 Electronic prior authorization integrations that incorporate these capabilities essentially eliminate the need for paper PA forms.
 Integrations that are missing one or more of these capabilities will still require providers and their staff to use multiple methods for completing PA requests.

 Current percentage of the EHR market, representing the majority of market share, committed to an ePA solution.

 EHRs representing 73% of market share are committed to implementing ePA.
 With the right ePA partner, an electronic solution can be a significant revenue opportunity for EHRs and time-saver for health systems, while benefiting the provider and their patient.
 Additionally, ePA in EHRs is the best way to add ePA legislative compliance to the E-Prescribing experience.